 The Honors College is thrilled to invite applications for the 2019 Rebecca A. Lloyd Distinguished Resident Fellowship.
 The Fellowship is open to all full-time UNCG faculty and runs from January to December 2019.

 Please download the application form (*PDF).
-The application deadline is Friday, April 6, 2018.

 In order to recognize the extraordinary contribution faculty make to the success of the Honors College and to tap the expertise, commitment, and talents of our very best faculty, the Honors College has established the Faculty Fellows Program.
-A Fellow is a UNCG faculty member who has taught three or more dedicated Honors Courses for the International Honors Program (seminars, honors sections, and embedded sections).
+A Fellow is a UNCG faculty member who has taught three or more dedicated Honors Courses for the Global or International Honors Program (seminars, honors sections, and embedded sections).
 Every other spring Fellows will be recognized at a reception hosted by the University Provost.
 Their important service to the UNCG will be publicly acknowledged.
 Throughout the year Fellows will be invited to participate in all Lloyd International Honors College activities and to interact with Honors College students whenever possible.